 It's New Year's Eve.
 Three drunkards evoke a legend.
 The legend tells that the last person to die in a year, if he is a great sinner, will have to drive during the whole year the Phantom ...
 See full summary »

 In his final film, F.W.
 Murnau presents the tale of two young lovers on the idyllic island of Bora Bora in the South Pacific.
 Their life is shattered when the old warrior declares the girl ...
 See full summary »

-Young traveller Allan Grey arrives in a remote castle and starts seeing weird, inexplicable sights (a man whose shadow has a life of its own, a mysterious scythe-bearing figure tolling a bell, a terrifying dream of his own burial).
-Things come to a head when one of the daughters of the lord of the castle succumbs to anaemia - or is it something more sinister?
+Young traveler Allan Grey, a student obsessed with the occult, arrives in a remote inn and starts seeing weird, inexplicable sights (a man whose shadow has a life of its own, a mysterious scythe-bearing figure tolling a bell, a terrifying dream of his own burial).
+Things come to a head when one of the daughters of the owner of a nearby castle is dying of what appears to be anemia - or is it something more sinister?
 Written by